-So while i was solo traveling the world, i stopped wishing and finally started walk that talk.
+So while i was solo traveling the world, i stopped wishing and finally started doing walk the talk.
 However, it wasn’t easy to organize this trip not only because it was remote solo trekking but also because i was going back to Nepal after 10 long years and it was scary and exciting at the same time.
 I still have some of my family and friends there and I am not very good with keeping in touch.
 So, there was that.

-Without further ado, let’s being the adventure!
+Without further ado, let’s begin the adventure!

 26th Feb 2017

 Flight was booked for 7 am from Kathmandu – Lukla.
 If you don’t know- Lukla airport is one of the scariest airport in the whole world.
 I was staying around Ring road in Kathmandu where micro buses start running around 4 am.
 I got up at 4:30 am and managed to arrive domestic airport just in time.

 Checked in and now anticipating the scary flight to Lukla.
 7 am-8 am – no announcements!!
 I went to ask the officer and was told flight has been cancelled due to poor visibility.
 Great!

 Day 2 Round 2

 Same story all over!
 Some people flew via helicopter to Lukla but i had few days spare so thought i’ll wait one more day then make a decision.
 Heli costs couple hundred dollars on top of your existing flight costs.

 Here’s a top tip for you – include extra days if you are going trekking because you never know what’s going to happen.
 Weather is unpredictable, flights get cancelled for days on end, you might get sick or your guide or porter etc

 What a morning ..
 It was frustrating walking up early two days in a row and not being able to fly.